deeprjs/deepr/README.md

 - An object
 - An array

-Let's see how Deepr handles these three kinds of value.
+Let's see how Deepr handles these three types of value.

 #### Boolean `true`